Irish Museum of Time: History

 Colman Curran and his wife Elizabeth Clooney decided to donate their collection of clocks, worth over 600,000 euros, to the Republic of Ireland, and Curran met Eamonn McEneaney, director of the Waterford Treasures, in 2015.
 They searched for the right place to house the collection for two years, and found a disused Methodist church at Greyfriars Street in the Viking Triangle.
 In 2018, another horologist, David Boles, also decided to donate his collection to this project.
 Due to the COVID-19 pandemic, it took longer to refurbish the building and the official opening of the museum was delayed.

 On 14 June 2021, the Irish Museum of Time was officially opened, and Ireland's heritage minister Malcolm Noonan attended the opening ceremony.

 On 22 December 2022, the day of the winter solstice, a large winged clock, "Tempus Fugit", was unveiled outside the museum.
 The clock was designed by artists Eithne Ring and Liam Lavery of Cork, and has two wings composed of seven steel dials on each side, spanning about six metres wide.

 In March 2024, two museum staff members coordinated hundreds of clocks in the exhibition to prepare for the start of the daylight saving time in summer.

 In May 2024, an expansion plan for the museum was revealed.
-A new gallery, audio-visual theatre, and workshop will open around early summer in 2025 in the adjoining Central Hall building, which initially housed a Methodist church and later a theatre and arts venue.
+A new gallery, audio-visual theatre, and workshop was set to open in early summer 2025 in the adjoining Central Hall building, which initially housed a Methodist church and later a theatre and arts venue.
 It will also contain a collection of antique cuckoo clocks.
-This world-class collection of over 600 cuckoo clocks and some Black Forest fairground organs were purchased for £1,000,000 in 2024 and come from the defunct Cuckooland Museum.
+This world-class collection of over 600 cuckoo clocks and a Black Forest fairground organ were purchased for £1,000,000 in 2024 and come from the defunct Cuckooland Museum.
+Eventually, the refurbished Central Hall containing the cukoo clock exhibition was officially opened in March 2026.